 Start by inputting this at your server’s command prompt:

 You will get back a few addresses separated by spaces.
 You can try every address in your browser to check if the addresses work.
-An option is inputting this, which ought to provide you the public IP address as seen from a different location on the internet:
+An option is inputting this, which ought to provide you with the public IP address as seen from a different location on the internet:

 When you have your internet web server’s Internet Protocol (IP) address or domain, enter it into your web browser address bar: